 - Hide the treat or toy behind or under cushions

-- Place the treat in something – my favourite hiding place is my husband’s slipper!
+- Place the treat in something – my favourite hiding place is in a slipper!

 - Vary the height of the hiding place so that your dog has to think about vertical as well as horizontal searches